jameswei1/flipp-takehome/README.md

     export AWS_SECRET_ACCESS_KEY="your-secret-access-key"
     export AWS_DEFAULT_REGION="your-region”
 * `sh deploy.sh` to deploy (will prompt ONCE for confirmation of ssh to unknown host, type `yes`)
+    * If you are re-running, just type `y` when prompted to overwrite existing ssh keys
 * go to displayed url (last line of output)
 * `terraform destroy` when finished (will prompt for confirmation)